-This document outlines the Governance Document election process as discussed in governance meetings:
+This document outlines the Jenkins Governance Board election process as discussed in governance meetings.

 The charter of the Jenkins board is to ensure the health of not only the software project, but of the communities of plugin developers and users.
 To do this effectively, members of the board must bring various perspectives to the table: what are the needs of users; of committers; of organizations, both large and small; of commercial interests.
 As the composition of the Jenkins board changes over time, we want to ensure that this balance of viewpoints is maintained.
 Current board members best understand this balance, and so are in the best position to select candidates for inclusion onto the board.
 A board comprised fully of write-in candidates runs the risk of being overweighed with one type of perspective over all others.